twiggystardust/RPGTest/README.txt

             the player is on.
 Added a 2nd layer to the world map(it has only one town on it at the moment.)

+3rd change: Fixed NPC movement slightly.
+Made him move more often but less
+            distance.
+Added mountain tiles.
+Added transition class(although I'm not sure wether this is good practice or not.)
+Working on adding shop state.

+4th change: Added animation to player (still need to fix left/right movment pngs.)
+	    Added shop state.
+Added dialog with shopkeep (still need to fix, button push is too quick.)
+Added player stats, painted them to the screen in the menu.